Sir Robert Jones abandons defamation case against Renae Maihi mid-trial

 Cross-examination of Maihi had been expected to continue today, to be followed by lawyer and Treaty of Waitangi expert Dr Moana Jackson to discuss racism and hate-speech later in the trial.

-Jones had admitted the previous day he had not read the petition, which called for his knighthood to be revoked, in full.
+Jones had admitted the previous day he had not fully read the petition, which called for his knighthood to be revoked and was signed by more than 80,000 people.

 "I've never read her petition, I admit that, all I know is that I was aware she was running a petition on the knighthood proposition, which is insulting."